sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 -   making sure each of the above cases is tested.

 I restructured the `pages` directory a bit, creating a `Main` folder to contain the previously named `index.tsx` file, which now was renamed to `Main.tsx`.
 My aim was to prepare the `pages` directory for the `ducks` pattern, meaning I had to have folders to contain my modules.
 Since I want my new `Main.tsx` component to match the `/` route I also created a new `pages/index.ts` file that exports the `Main.tsx` component

+At this point I considered installing `apollo-boost`, but I quickly dropped the idea.
+Firstly, bootstraping anything goes against the core idea of this project, which is to manually add everything by myself in order to experience and learn from the configuration process.
+Secondly, inspecting the `apollo-boost` dependencies I can see that it lists `apollo-client` and not `@apollo/client`, meaning it has no `3.x.x` version support.
+Also, for what it's worth and if we abide by what versioning numbers are supposed to indicate, at the time of writing this `apollo-boost` is at version `0.4.9` and any `0.x.x` version is considered not stable and prone to be updated without backwards compatibility in mind.
+For the above stated reasons, forward with installing each package on my own is the most sensible thing to do.

+I created an `api` directory to initialize my apollo client configuration.
+I quickly reminded myself that I should use the ducks pattern, meaning this new directory should _not_ contain sub-directories that refer to pages, components, containers etc. Instead, I will just create and export the client configuration and then create `api` sub-directories in each (modular) folder.

+I created an `errorLink` as per the docs example, however I do need to make sure I handle the error logging in the redux layer and certainly not by console logging the errors.

+Also, I would like to take a look at schema introspection, to make sure that my server exposes its `schema` to my client and any changes are easily cascaded to it.

+I added the `apollo.ts` file which exposes an apollo client as well as custom `query` and `mutation` methods on it.
+In order to fully type these two methods I used a couple fancy types (specified in `src/api/types.ts`) which basically boils down to copying how `apollo-boost` defines `ExecutionResult` and then wrapping everyhing in a high level function type.

+Right now I wonder what is the best approach to expose these network calls as redux actions.